CNA-Tech/PKS-Ninja/LabGuides/CreateStudentFolder-SF6361/readme.md

 </details>
 <br/>

 1.2 After the fork is completed, your browser will be redirected to the github page for the new forked repo.
-Click the `Clone or download' link and copy the url as shown in the screenshot below
+Click the `Clone or download` link and copy the url as shown in the screenshot below

 <details><summary>Screenshot 1.2</summary>
 <img src="Images/2018-12-14-01-46-59.png">